-A student who fails any of the requirements listed above will be asked to switch into the Specialization or Major in Economics.
-This may happen following either the annual departmental assessment, or when the student’s file is assessed for graduation by the Office of the Registrar.
+A student who fails any of the requirements listed above will be transferred into the Specialization in Economics.
+This will be done when the student’s file is assessed by the Department twice a year for compliance with Honours requirements.
 It is the student’s responsibility to ensure that they follow the requirements for staying registered in Honours.

-For further assistance and advice, we invite all current and future Honours students to make an appointment to speak with an Academic Advisor in the department.
+For further assistance and advice, we invite all current and future Honours students to make an appointment to speak with Prof. Ivan Tchinkov.
 In addition, we encourage students to make use of the resources available to them.

 It is important for Honours students interested in graduate studies to start thinking about it early in the last year of their undergraduate degree.
 This is the time to look at options for scholarship opportunities, program content, location, etc. The deadline for most government-based social science scholarships is in October, with the funds available in the following academic year.
 Consult this page for more information and tips on applying for graduate funding.